Mejituu/spotmicroai-raspberrypi/2. Creating a program that boots when SpotMicro starts/README.md

 From now on, since you are going to use RaspBerryPi to power it, I will call it SpotMicroPi

-This part of the tutorial assume you already have the RaspberryPi ready for run a program.
+This part of the tutorial assume you already have the RaspberryPi ready to run a program.

 # Hardware requirements for this tutorial